Samardo Samuels

+Samardo Anthony Samuels (born January 9, 1989) is a Jamaican professional basketball player who last played for Trotamundos de Carabobo.
+He is an NBA Veteran, Italian League Champion and Greek League All-Star.
+With a global career spanning over 15 years as a professional basketball player, he has played in over 13 countries across the world and represented Jamaica in the FIBA Americas Championship.

 High school career

-Samuels attended Saint Benedict's Preparatory School in Newark, New Jersey.
+Samuels attended Our Savior New American School in Centereach, New York as a freshman, then attended Saint Benedict's Preparatory School in Newark, New Jersey for the rest of high school.
 Samuels was ranked 9th in the nation by Rivals.com and 2nd in the nation by Scout.com.
 He, alongside class of 2010 star Tristan Thompson led St. Benedicts's Prep to a 24–1 record in the 2007–2008 season.
 At season's end St. Benedict's was ranked #2 in the nation by USA Today.
 He played in the two top all-American games, the McDonald's All-American Game and the Jordan Brand Classic.

 College career

 Samuels decided to attend the University of Louisville for college.
 He chose the Cardinals over Connecticut, Florida, Georgetown and North Carolina.
 At Louisville, Samuels started every game that he played in and led the 2009–10 team in scoring and rebounding.
 After his sophomore year, he decided to skip his final two years of college eligibility and enter the 2010 NBA draft.